IBM/watsonx-data-lab/docs/wxd-reference-ports.md

 ![Browser](wxd-images/browser-warning-2.png)

-Choose “Accept the Risk and Continue”.
-If you are using Google Chrome, you can bypass the error message by typing in “thisisunsafe” or clicking on the "Proceed to 192.168.252.2 (unsafe)" link.
+Choose "Accept the Risk and Continue".
+If you are using Google Chrome, you can bypass the error message by typing in "thisisunsafe" or clicking on the "Proceed to 192.168.252.2 (unsafe)" link.

 ![Browser](wxd-images/chrome-browser.png)